Bookbanks Reserves Policy

 • Contingency: 10% of all income in the last financial year

-• Closure: a minimum of three months’ of total expenditure.
+• Closure: a minimum of three months of total expenditure.

 One month prior to the Reserves falling below the three month total expenditure target referring to Closure, Bookbanks management must notify the Board and submit to the Board an action plan to return to a sustainable reserves level.

-The balances under each of the above categories at the financial year end will be included in the Bookbanks Trustees Annual Report
+The balances under each of the above categories at the financial year end will be included in the Bookbanks Trustees Annual Report.

 Surplus Restricted funds are not classified as general reserves, as they must be spent under the purpose specified by the donor.
 The future use of these surplus funds will be used to further the activity of Bookbanks in the coming years, including expansion as specified above.
-This will be included in the Bookbanks Trustees Annual Report
+This will be included in the Bookbanks Trustees Annual Report.

 Reserves Accounting Treatment

 The reserve fund will be recorded within Bookbanks’ financial records as ‘Reserves’ and will be maintained within Bookbanks’ general bank account.
-In the event that 6 months of costs is achieved, then the Board may, at its discretion, invest such sums in an investment account.
+In the event that 6 months of operating costs is achieved, then the Board may, at its discretion, invest such sums in an investment account.

 Reserves Investment